Mwesh-F/wireframing/README.md

 ---

 > Wireframes can be low-fidelity (basic sketches or outlines) or high-fidelity (detailed mockups), depending on the stage of the project and the level of detail required.
+>
+> ## Key Elements of Wireframing

+Wireframes are composed of several essential elements that define how users will interact with a digital product.
+Understanding these elements helps ensure a clear and user-friendly design.

+### 1. Layout Structure

+**Definition:**
+The layout structure refers to the skeletal arrangement of components on a page, such as headers, footers, sidebars, and content areas.

+**Example Contribution:**
+A well-structured layout ensures a logical